-The simulator provided in this assignment supports very limited but core functionality of OSPF.
+The simulator provided in this assignment supports very limited but core functionality of the OSPF routing protocol.
 Most of the optional and more technical components are eliminated from the scope of this assignment to keep it simple for the students.
 Following are the OSPF features which are not available in this simulator:

 • Division of topology into Areas.
 The topology is considered as one single area in this simulator.
 Consequently, all the features which are based on the concept of multiple areas are also not present.
-For example, individual Link State Database and Shortest Path Tree for each area.
-Now every router has only one instance of these.
-Similarly, in OSPF packets and

-Link State Advertisements, wherever there is an option to mention Area ID, it is hard coded and user has provided no control to access it.
+For example, individual Link State Database and Shortest Path Tree for each area are not available; every router has only one instance of these.
+Similarly, in OSPF packets and Link State Advertisements, wherever there is an option to mention Area ID, it is hard coded and user has been provided no control/access to it.
 Link State Advertisements of type Network, Summary and AS-External are not implemented.

 - Transit Networks.
 In OSPF, a network attached to more than one routers is called transit network.
 This simulator doesn't support existence of such nodes in the topology.
 As a result, the related concepts of Neighbor Router and Designated Router are also not provided. - Hello Protocol.
 This part of OSPF functionality is responsible for identifying Neighbor Routers and then electing Designated Router.
-As there is no support for Neighbor and Designated routers in this simulator, so Hello Protocol and Hello Packet are also missing. - Bringing up Adjacencies.
+As there is no support for Neighbor and Designated routers in this simulator, the Hello Protocol and Hello Packet are also missing. - Bringing up Adjacencies.
 During this operation, Neighbor Routers share Database Description Packets with each other to get initial information about their links and synchronize their Link State Databases.
-This process, Database Description Packets and Link State Request Packets (required to demand updated link state information from neighbors) are not provided as there are no Neighbor Routers.
-However, initialize method is provided in Routers to identify their link status and initialize their Link State Databases before starting flooding. - Transmission Error, Acknowledgements, Checksums, Type of Service, Timers, Aging, Sequence Numbers.
-All these concepts are eliminated to reduce the complications.
+Since the concept of Neighbor Routers is not present in our simulator, the process of Bringing up Adjacencies and the related items such as Database Description Packets, Link State Request Packets etc. are also not provided.
+However, the initialize method is provided in Routers to identify their link status and initialize their Link State Databases before they start flooding. - Transmission Error, Acknowledgements, Checksums, Type of Service, Timers, Aging, Sequence Numbers, all these concepts are eliminated to reduce the complications.
 Link State Acknowledgment Packets are not required any more.
-Similarly, the verification of age and validity at different processes is needed not to consider.
+The verification of age and validity at different processes is also not required.

-The supported OSPF features and operations which simulator performs on behalf of user are following:
+The supported OSPF features and operations which our simulator performs on behalf of the user are following:

 - Reading the topology from file and initialize simulator data structures.
 This operation is performed in response to "load filename" command. - Verification of ambiguities in the topology.
-This process is performed as a first step in response to "run" command so that there shouldn't be any complications in the later operations. - Initialization of Router data structures.
-This is the first step of OSPF functionality simulation (executed after verification).
+This process is performed as a first step in response to "run" command so that there shouldn't be any complications/errors in the later operations. - Initialization of Router data structures.
+This is the first step of OSPF functionality (executed after verification).
 Routers are provided references to their links.
-A call is made to initialize method of every router so that necessary steps can be performed. - The OSPF flooding.
+A call is made to the initialize method of every router so that necessary steps can be performed. - The OSPF flooding.
 Repeated calls to the flood method of routers are performed.
-After every call, simulator looks for OSPF packets to send and forward them to relevant routers. - Data structures for OSPF packet header, Link State Update Packet, LSA header, Router LSA, Routing Table, Shortest Path Tree, and Link State Database are implemented in the simulator. - This simulator also supports equal cost multiple paths feature of OSPF.
+After every call, simulator looks for any available OSPF packets to exchange.
+The flood method is not called anymore if there are no packets to exchange. - Data structures for OSPF packet header, Link State Update Packet, LSA header, Router LSA, Routing Table, Shortest Path Tree, and Link State Database are implemented in the simulator. - This simulator also supports equal cost multiple paths feature of OSPF.